Music: Composition, PhD

 Language Examinations

-Language examinations are given twice each year: at the beginning of the fall term and at the beginning of the spring term.
+Language examinations are given once each semester and have flexible scheduling.
 Students must take an examination at each of these times until their language requirements have been met.
 Each language examination consists of a passage of approximately 500 words selected from a representative work of musical scholarship.
-The student is given two hours to write an English translation.
+The student is given 3 hours to write an English translation.
 Use of a dictionary is permitted.